Sargon of Akkad: Conquest of Upper Mesopotamia, as far as the Mediterranean Sea

 Submitting himself to the (Levantine god) Dagan, Sargon conquered territories of Upper Mesopotamia and the Levant, including Mari, Yarmuti (Jarmuth?) and Ibla "up to the Cedar Forest (the Amanus) and up to the Silver Mountain (Aladagh?)", ruling from the "upper sea" (Mediterranean) to the "lower sea" (Persian Gulf).

 Conquests of Elam and Marhashi

 Sargon also claims in his inscriptions that he is "Sargon, king of the world, conqueror of Elam and Parahshum", the two major polities to the east of Sumer.
 He also names various rulers of the east whom he vanquished, such as "Luh-uh-ish-an, son of Hishibrasini, king of Elam, king of Elam" or "Sidga'u, general of Parahshum", who later also appears in an inscription by Rimush.

 Sargon triumphed over 34 cities in total.
 Ships from Meluhha, Magan and Dilmun, rode at anchor in his capital of Akkad.

 He entertained a court or standing army of 5,400 men who "ate bread daily before him".

+Later literary composition on Sargon

 Sargon Epos

 A group of four Babylonian texts, summarized as "Sargon Epos" or Res Gestae Sargonis, shows Sargon as a military commander asking the advice of many subordinates before going on campaigns.